-The "Archive" menu item takes you directly to the Science Archive Query Interface.
+The Archive link takes you directly to the Science Archive Query Interface.
 The sub-menu item "Archive documentation" includes links to the latest documents describing ALMA data products (including Cycle 0) and a table of recent updates, tips and tricks, and known issues.